 How can your organization be truly innovative?
 It starts with who you hire

-We’ve seen the research – studies by MIT, Forbes, ICD, the Harvard Business Review and McKinsey show that organizations and corporate boards with more diverse employee compositions outperform other organizations.
+The research is compelling – studies by MIT, Forbes, ICD, the Harvard Business Review and McKinsey show that organizations and corporate boards with more diverse employee compositions outperform other organizations.
 These studies have helped to make the case for change across many board rooms and senior leadership tables, but truly innovative organizations also look to diversify because they recognize that it allows for new thinking, better insights, and increased capacity for problem-solving.

 When it comes down to it the case is simple: it’s about attracting and retaining the best talent from the broadest possible talent pool.